ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

 ![draw me](/blog/2021-09-08-one_day_with_racket/img/12-draw_me.png)

-Hey, what is this unknown [pict (blank)] ?
-It's a way to provide an optional parameters with a default value.
+Hey, what is this unknown `[pict (blank)]`?
+It's a way to provide an optional parameter with a default value.

 In ES6, it could be mirrored with: